 US stock prediction with machine learning: where our model actually works

-Our model hits ~54% directional accuracy on US large-caps across ~830 verified calls β a real, sample-backed edge, but a modest one, not a money printer.
+Our model hits ~52.6% directional accuracy on US large-caps across ~3,076 verified calls — a real, sample-backed edge, but a modest one, not a money printer.

-I run Trading Agent, and I publish every prediction we make β including the ones that lose β at /predictions.
+I run Trading Agent, and I publish every prediction we make — including the ones that lose — at /predictions.
 So when I tell you the United States is the one market where our model genuinely earns its keep, I'm not selling you a dream.
-I'm telling you what ~830 verified predictions actually show, and then I'm going to spend the rest of this article explaining why "actually works" is a much smaller claim than most of the industry wants you to believe.
+I'm telling you what roughly 3,076 verified predictions actually show, and then I'm going to spend the rest of this article explaining why "actually works" is a much smaller claim than most of the industry wants you to believe.

 The number, and what it isn't

-On US-listed equities, our model's verified directional accuracy is about 54% across roughly 830 verified predictions.
-That's our deepest sample and our strongest market by a clear margin.
-For context, our blended accuracy across all 13 markets we cover is around 46% on ~2,248 verified predictions β so the US genuinely stands apart.
+On US-listed equities, our model's verified directional accuracy is about 52.6% across roughly 3,076 verified predictions.
+That's our deepest sample and, alongside Canada, our strongest market — both sit at about 53%.
+For context, our blended accuracy across all 16 markets we cover is around 49.7% — essentially a coin flip.
+So the US genuinely stands apart, even if the gap is measured in a couple of points, not a chasm.

 Now let me kill the fantasy before it forms.
-54% is not a money printer.
+52.6% is not a money printer.
 It is a modest edge.
-If you flip a fair coin you get 50%, so we're talking about a few percentage points of signal above noise.
-That sounds underwhelming, and honestly it should β but a small, real edge applied consistently across many independent decisions is worth something, whereas a big, fake edge applied once is worth nothing.
+If you flip a fair coin you get 50%, so we're talking about a couple of percentage points of signal above noise.
+That sounds underwhelming, and honestly it should — but a small, real edge applied consistently across many independent decisions, with disciplined position sizing, is worth something, whereas a big, fake edge applied once is worth nothing.
 The whole game is telling those two apart.
 I wrote about why so much of the industry blurs that line in why most AI stock-picking tools are lying, and it's the backbone of how I think about this.

 Why the US is where it works